zoe-1/usergt/guides/lifecycleBigPicture.md

   - `lib/index.js` applies ***connection-level*** extensions to the `web` and `webTls` connections.

 * **plugin-level**<br/>
-  Extends the lifecycle of all requests made to routes within a plugin.
+  Extends the lifecycle of requests made to routes within a plugin.
 * **route-level**<br/>
   Extends the lifecycle of requests made to a specific route.

 ### Beauty of the hapi request lifecycle
 Hapi gives the developer the ability to extend the request lifecycle on:
 server connections, plugins, and routes.
-Plus, the added extension's (events) are configured to execute at one of the six different extension points of the request lifecycle.
-Every time an extension is added the developer determines two crucial issues:
+Added extensions (events) are configured to execute at one of the six different extension points of the request lifecycle.
+Every time the developer adds an extension, two crucial issues must be determined:
 * **extension-level**<br/>
-  Determines which route(s) will have the extension applied:
+  Determines which route(s) will have the extension applied.
-  - all routes of a specific server.connection - *connection-level*
-  - all routes of a specific plugin - *plugin-level*
-  - or a specific route - *route-level*
 * **extension-point**<br/>
-  Determines where in the request lifecycle an extension will be added.
+  Determines where in the request lifecycle the extension will be added.

 To see a **connection-level** extension changed to a **route-level** extension study [assignment9](../assignments/a0.0.9.md).
 Once you understand the core concepts of [assignment9](../assignments/a0.0.9.md) try exploring [route prerequisites](https://hapijs.com/api#route-prerequisites).